Bourbon (group): Business

-Story
+History

-1948-1988: sugar cane, the group's first engine
+1948-1988

 In 1948, the Bourbon Group was born from the merger of several family companies on the island of Reunion, with a view to reviving the local sugar industry, under the name of Sucreries de Bourbon.
 It was then directed by Émile Hugot.
-Its markets are sugar, but also rum, destined for metropolitan France.
+Its markets were sugar and rum for metropolitan France.

 1989-1999: diversification and IPO

 In 1989, the group diversified, first in La Réunion, into industrial fishing (1989), mass distribution (1991) and dairy products (1992).